LAKESIDE COURT: AN ENERGY EFFICIENT HOUSE

-aerial photo The design and construction of a new house according to current environmentally thoughtful, sustainable, "green" practices offers many rewards but entails a variety of ironies, compromises, frustrations and practical problems as well.
+The design and construction of a new house according to environmentally thoughtful, sustainable, "green" practices offers many rewards but entails a variety of ironies, compromises, frustrations, and practical problems as well.
 This website is intended to document the process involved and lessons learned in building this lakeside house in Evanston, Illinois.
-The owners, architect and builder hope to encourage and assist other owners, architects and builders with "green" intentions who are considering a project in this direction.
+The owners, architect, and builder hope to encourage and assist other owners, architects, and builders with "green" intentions who are considering a project in this direction.

 During the actual design and construction phases for this house, a website was developed to keep track of the information being gathered to answer the many technical questions involved in "green" building and to follow the progress of the new house.
 This new website provides a more streamlined introduction to the design and construction issues addressed and includes post-construction observations as well as links to the original website.

-Concerted action by individual citizens and by governments at all levels is needed to address this very serious problem.
-Reducing energy consumption, increasing our reliance on renewable energy sources, making use of energy-efficient technologies, setting high standards--all are important strategies for reducing greenhouse gas emissions.
+Individual citizens and governments at all levels have important roles to play in addressing the enormous challenge of climate change.
+Reducing energy consumption, increasing our reliance on renewable energy sources, making use of energy-efficient technologies, setting high energy performance standards--all are important strategies for reducing greenhouse gas emissions.

 With this in mind, a major goal in building this house was to make it as carbon-neutral as possible.
 Although performance results to date are more modest than projected originally, the house has achieved a significant level of energy efficiency.
 In their daily monitoring of their energy usage, the owners find that they are using 70 percent less electricity and 60 percent less gas than they did in their former 1920s house, which was of comparable size.
-And in a home energy audit, the house earned a Home Energy Rating System (HERS) score of 92.7 for certification as an ENERGY STAR home.
-(A score of at least 86 is required to meet ENERGY STAR standards.)
+And in a home energy audit, the house earned a Home Energy Rating System (HERS) Score of 92.7 for certification as an ENERGY STAR home.

 Outlined below are the major aspects of design and construction that have contributed to the high energy performance of the house.